PhillHenry/ml_business_process_engineering/hugo/content/about.md

 We are a collective that has decades of hands-on experience in delivering working projects.

 ### Ronan Dowling
-Ronan received his PhD in Electrical Engineering from Imperial College in 2001.
+Ronan received his PhD in Electrical Engineering from Imperial College in 2004.
-He has spent most of his time since then working as the head of Quant Research for Lehman Brothers and as an MD for Nomura.
+He worked for many years in Quant Research at Lehman Brothers where he built models for pricing and risk management of complex derivatives.
-In these roles, he has built and deployed to production many models that typically handle hundreds of millions of dollars.
+Subsequently he moved to managing this business as head of exotics options trading.
+In 2009, he moved to Nomura where he was MD in charge of all FX trading in London.

 ### Phillip Henry
 Phillip received his BSc in physics from Imperial College and then spent the next 30 years consulting for the likes of Goldman Sachs and Vodafone.